esl/MongooseIM/doc/developers-guide/mod_amp_developers_guide.md

 The Developer's Guide to mod_amp
 ================================

-This is a quick introductory guide for developers wishing to extend `mod_amp` or plug into the message processing system.
+This is a quick, introductory guide for developers wishing to extend `mod_amp` or plug into the message processing system.

 Source Files, Headers and Tests
 -------------------------------